rehana7/python-map-reduce/README.md

 # Python Map Reduce

+## Big Data Story

+The result data consists of 22 records with Country and Population.
+It is observed the China is in the top place.
+I used excel to chart the obtained data.

 Generated the chart comparing the population of different countries , which is generated from a dataset.

 ![image](https://user-images.githubusercontent.com/89412687/152241379-ea500b27-8bfe-444f-b1e2-a055b55ab7ac.png)